mtrudel/basicboxen/README.md

 Now that you've made basic boxen your own, you can provision any number of boxes from this recipe by running:

-    bundle exec knife solo bootstrap root@host nodes/all_in_one.json
+    bundle exec knife solo bootstrap user@host nodes/all_in_one.json

 In theory basic boxen can provision any remote box, even ones with packages already installed and running.
 In practice however, it makes more sense to run basic boxen against a newly installed remote machine.
 Ideally, basic boxen will be the first thing that's ever run on the machine.
-Most VM containers will automatically install sshd, provide you initial login credentials, and set the hostname, so basic boxen takes those steps as a given.
+Most VM containers will automatically install sshd, provide you initial login credentials, and set the hostname, so basic boxen takes those steps as a given (note that you'll want to substitute the name of this initial user in place of 'user' above)

-### How I use basic boxen

-For reference, my personal workflow with basic boxen is this:

-1. Spin up a new [DigitalOcean](https://www.digitalocean.com/?refcode=4bae360cbe43) VM (most of my projects fit into their smallest tier, at least in development).
-I use their Ubuntu 12.04 LTS 64 bit image, and specify my public key as initial auth.
-2. From inside my personal fork of basic boxen, I run the exact steps I outlined in the Getting Started section above.
-My personal fork is unchaged from this one, with the exception of my having customized my credentials as specified above.
-3. I then switch over to the app I wish to deploy, set up and configure **capistrano-basicboxen** in the project, and I'm off to the races.

-In most cases, I can go from freshly spun up box to running application in less than 5 minutes, without ever having to manually ssh into the server.
-Nice.

-### Running basic boxen on an already provisioned box
+#### Sidenote: Running basic boxen on an already provisioned box

-Note that you only run as the remote root user the first time you run on the remote server.
-Since the initial run of chef will create a deploy user, set them up with passwordless sudo, and revoke root login via ssh, subsequent runs thus must be done like:
+Note that you only log in as your system's initial user the first time you run on the remote server.
+The initial run of chef will create a `deploy` user, set them up with passwordless sudo, and revoke root login via ssh, giving you a consistent environment with the `deploy` user as the standard method of login.
+Because of this, subsequent runs of knife should look like:

     bundle exec knife solo bootstrap deploy@host nodes/all_in_one.json

 Unless you're making changes to your basic boxen fork, you shouldn't ever need to run your configuration more than once (though it's totally safe to).

-# What this gets you
+### What this gets you

-When this build completes, your remote machine will have the following:
+Out of the box, basic boxen sets up your remote server to have:

 * A running nginx instance with no hosts defined (and thus not bound anywhere)
 * A domain socket only postgres server running, with 'peer' authentication